SpringsteinM/thesis/chapters/4_pose.typ

 with few labeled training data.

-In the future, we intend to analyze the potential of recently introduced Transformer models, such as the Pyramid Vision Transformer presented by
-#cite(<abs-2106-13797>, form:"prose").
-Further improvement of the
-training process could be achieved by applying style transfer to unlabeled instead of only labeled data.
+In the future, we intend to analyze the potential of recently introduced Transformer models, such as the Pyramid Vision Transformer presented by Wang et al. @abs-2106-13797.
+Further improvement of the training process could be achieved by applying style transfer to unlabeled instead of only labeled data.
 We also plan to extend the PoPArt data set with additional bounding boxes, enhancing its usefulness